Distributed primal-dual algorithm for constrained multi-agent reinforcement learning under coupled policies: Introduction

-To address these challenges, the main contributions of this work are as follows. \begin{enumerate} \item To protect sensitive agent-specific information, each agent maintains local estimates of other agents' policy parameters and Lagrange multipliers, while exchanging its true variables only with immediate neighbors over a time-varying networks.
-Accordingly, we develop a distributed update mechanism for these local estimates based on the push-sum protocol.
-This design not only refines each agent's understanding of others' parameters but also promotes the generation of informative samples that guide coordinated policy improvement across the system. \item In the proposed framework, each agent computes an approximated policy gradient for policy update, which depends on the objective rewards, the local constraint rewards, and the estimated Lagrange multipliers of its $(\kappa + 2\kappa_p)$-hop neighborhood, as well as the state-action pairs and the estimated policy parameters of its $2\kappa_p$-hop neighbors.
-Given access to such environmental information, agents employ a geometric 2-horizon sampling scheme to estimate this gradient and subsequently update their policy parameters, enabling coordinated optimization while satisfying local constraints. \item A rigorous theoretical framework of the proposed algorithm for an $\epsilon$-first-order stationary convergence is established.
-First, we derive an upper bound for the error between the approximated policy gradient and the actual policy gradient (see Theorem~\ref{thelemmaofapproximatedpolicygradient}).
-Subsequently, we prove that each agent's estimates of other agents' policy parameters and Lagrange multiplies converge to their true values (see Theorem~\ref{Convergencetheoreminparameterestimation}).
-Based on these theoretical results, we further establish that, with high probability, our algorithm can achieve an $\epsilon$-first-order stationary convergence with an approximation error of $\mathcal{O}(\gamma^{\frac{\kappa+1}{\kappa_{p}}})$ for discount factor $\gamma\in(0,1)$ (see Theorem~\ref{thetheoremconvergenceofpolicygradient}).
-To the best of our knowledge, this work is the first study of CMARL under coupled policy settings with formal theoretical guarantees. \end{enumerate}
+To address these challenges, the main contributions are as follows. \begin{enumerate} \item A novel approximated coupled policy gradient is proposed, which is directly constructed from reward information within the $(\kappa+2\kappa_p)$-hop neighborhood and state-action pairs within the $2\kappa_p$-hop neighborhood, {where $\kappa>0$ is the truncation distance and $\kappa_p>0$ is the coupling distance,} eliminating the need for global state-action information. {A geometric 2-horizon sampling scheme is employed to provide an unbiased estimate of the approximated coupled policy gradient and the Lagrangian gradient,} enabling coordinated policy updates while satisfying local safety constraints. \item {To reduce the exposure of sensitive agent-specific information,} each agent maintains local estimates of other agents' policy parameters and Lagrange multipliers, while exchanging true variables only with immediate neighbors over time-varying learning networks. {A distributed update mechanism based on the push-sum protocol is developed for these local estimates}, which not only refines each agent's understanding of others' parameters but also promotes the generation of informative samples that guide coordinated policy improvement. {Building upon the above two designs, a distributed and scalable primal-dual (DSPD) algorithm is proposed, where each agent operates solely based on information from a prescribed local neighborhood without requiring access to global information.} \item {A new theoretical analysis framework is developed for the proposed DSPD algorithm under coupled policies.
+Specifically,} we establish: (i) an approximation error bound for the coupled policy gradient involving both the truncation distance $\kappa$ and the coupling distance $\kappa_p$ (see Theorem~\ref{thelemmaofapproximatedpolicygradient}); (ii) the convergence of both policy parameter and Lagrange multiplier estimates to their true values {at rate $\mathcal{O}(\frac{1}{m})$ via a carefully ordered interleaved analysis that resolves the circular dependency between the two estimation processes} (see Theorem~\ref{Convergencetheoreminparameterestimation}); and (iii) an $\epsilon$-FOSP guarantee with approximation error $\mathcal{O}(\gamma^{\frac{\kappa+1}{\kappa_p}})$, {where $\gamma\in(0,1)$ is discount factor} (see Theorem~\ref{thetheoremconvergenceofpolicygradient}). \end{enumerate}